tmfrln/paraqus/paper.md

 # Syntax example

-While extensive examples for the usage of Paraqus can be found in the [documentation](https://paraqus.readthedocs.io), a short example is given in this section.
-After the installation procedure described in the documentation, the code below can be executed in the Abaqus Python shell or as a script file in Abaqus Python.
+While extensive examples for the usage of Paraqus can be found in the [documentation](https://paraqus.readthedocs.io), a short syntax example is given in this section.
+After specifying the variables for the output file path, instance name and step name, the code below can be executed in the Abaqus Python shell or as a script file in Abaqus Python.
+The reader is referred to the examples folder of the repository for examples that include directions to create example Abaqus output files.

     # import the Paraqus classes to read Abaqus output and
     # to store it as an ASCII-based vtk file